-The extension's logging function should be disabled in the registry to avoid space problems on the server.

-Logging is disabled by default when the extension is installed.

-Check each of the following locations to verify the logging status:

-• In HKLM\Software\Hewlett-Packard\Outlook PlugIn, ensure that a path is not listed in LogFilePath.

-- In HKLM\Software\Hewlett-Packard\Outlook PlugIn\Cache, ensure that LogToDisk is set to False.
-If this setting is not listed in the registry, cache logging has automatically been set to False (the default). - In HKLM\Software\Hewlett-Packard\Outlook PlugIn\Search, ensure that TraceLevelToLog is set to 0.
+- The extension's logging function should be disabled in the registry to avoid space problems on the server. - Logging is disabled by default when the extension is installed. - Check each of the following locations to verify the logging status: - o In HKLM\Software\Hewlett-Packard\Outlook PlugIn, ensure that a path is not listed in LogFilePath. - In HKLM\Software\Hewlett-Packard\Outlook PlugIn\Cache, ensure that LogToDisk is set to False.
+If this setting is not listed in the registry, cache logging has automatically been set to False (the default). - o In HKLM\Software\Hewlett-Packard\Outlook PlugIn\Search, ensure that TraceLevelToLog is set to 0.
 If this setting is not listed in the registry, logging has automatically been set to 0 (the default). - The export function does not work if users access Outlook via a Citrix session.
 Outlook and the extension must be installed on a user's local machine for messages to be successfully exported from the IAP Web Interface.
 Otherwise, the user receives an error message.
-(See "HP Batch Export error" on page 124.)
+(See "HP Batch Export error" (page 107).)

-For more information on the registry settings, see "Outlook Plug-In registry settings" on page 141.
-For more information on the export function, see Exporting messages from the IAP, page 111.)
+For more information on the registry settings, see "Outlook extension registry settings" (page 120).
+For more information on the export function, see "Exporting messages from the IAP" (page 95).)